 Boston University, Bachelor's Degree in Broadcast Journalism with a concentration in Human Geography

-I don’t remember a time when I didn’t love the weather.
-When I was five years old, I wrote my first words, “Partly cloudy”, in Ms. Benn’s kindergarten class.
-It’s been a love affair ever since, from teaching myself how to read forecast models at age 12 to landing here at WeatherNation.
+Chris doesn’t remember a time when that he didn’t love the weather.
+When he was five years old, he wrote his first words, “Partly cloudy”, in Ms. Benn’s kindergarten class.
+According to Chris, it’s been a love affair ever since, from teaching himself how to read forecast models at age 12, to landing at WeatherNation.

-Growing up in Greenwich, Connecticut (nothing beats a good nor’easter), I started to truly go after my lifelong dream of becoming a meteorologist by predicting whether or not we’d have snow days – turning me into Greenwich High School’s defacto weatherman.
-I turned that snow day-predicting website into a front page story in our local newspaper, which in turn earned me a look at WABC-TV in New York, where I did the weather live on-air when I was 16.
+Growing up in Greenwich, Connecticut, he started to go after his lifelong dream of becoming a meteorologist by predicting whether or not there would be snow days – turning him into Greenwich High School’s “defacto weatherman”.
+He turned that snow day-predicting website into a front page story a local newspaper, which in turn earned him a look at WABC-TV in New York, where Chris did the weather live on-air at the age of 16.

-I attended Boston University, where I continued being a weather nerd, performing weather updates on the campus radio and TV stations and doing the daily forecasts for the student newspaper.
-Following my studies at BU, I worked at Mile High Sports and ESPN Denver for four years while pursuing my certification in Broadcast Meteorology from Mississippi State University on the side.
+He attended Boston University, where he continued being a “weather nerd”, performing weather updates on the campus radio and TV stations, and doing the daily forecasts for the student newspaper.
+Following his studies at BU, Chris worked at Mile High Sports and ESPN Denver for four years while pursuing his certification in Broadcast Meteorology from Mississippi State University.

-I’m a huge sports fan – go Rockies, Nuggets, Broncos, Avalanche and UConn – and I’ll frequently find links between sports and weather, including an investigative analysis I did late in 2013 finding trends between Peyton Manning’s play and game time temperature (he doesn’t like the cold).
-I also enjoy running, playing any sport, socializing and periodically overeating at all-you-can-eat buffets.
+Chris is a huge sports fan, rooting for the Rockies, Nuggets, Broncos, Avalanche and UConn.
+He frequently find links between sports and weather, including an investigative analysis he did in 2013, finding trends between Peyton Manning’s play and game time temperature (he doesn’t like the cold).
+Chris also enjoys running, playing any sport, socializing and periodically overeating at all-you-can-eat buffets.